What is the Parallax Effect?

 You can also add parallax to individual elements to create layered effects:

-Create depth by using different parallax intensity values for different elements:
+Create depth by using different parallax intensity values for different elements.
+You can tune X and Y separately:

 This creates a convincing 3D effect as you move your mouse!